Roghni naan is the traditional Pakistani naan with salivating butter flavor. Extremely soft, and fluffy to serve with curries and kebabs.

 Tips To Make Soft Naan

-- You can add extra topping to naan but preferred less is more.
-Roghni naan with a luscious buttery texture with roasted sesame looks tempting.
+- You can certainly add toppings to your naan, but remember that less is often more.
+A Roghni naan topped with a rich buttery layer and roasted sesame seeds is particularly enticing.

 Storage Suggestions